daisybio/drevalpy/docs/runyourmodel.rst

 Run your own model
 ====

+DrEvalPy provides a standardized interface for running your own model.
+First make a new folder for your model at `drevalpy/models/your_model_name`.
-DrEvalPy provides an easy-to-use interface for running your own model.
-First, you need to define a Python class for your model.
+Create `drevalpy/models/your_model_name/your_model.py` in which you need to define the Python class for your model.
 This class should inherit from the DRPModel base class.
-The framework is agnostic to the specific modeling strategy you use.
+DrEvalPy is agnostic to the specific modeling strategy you use.
 However, you need to define the input views, which represent different types of features that your model requires.
 In this example, the model uses "gene_expression" and "methylation" features as cell line views, and "fingerprints" as drug views.
 Additionally, you must define a unique model name to identify your model during evaluation.